Conversations with Andrew Ng

 Do you have any concerns about the industry in the future years?

 Immediate challenges facing energy producers include going carbon neutral, setting net zero targets and innovating to participate in the circular economy.
 Many activities still rely on crude oil as the main source of energy and other products.
-Some of these examples include household cleaning products, plastic containers, cars and even clothes which are derived from petrochemical products.
+Some of these examples include household cleaning products, plastic containers, cars, and even clothes which are derived from petrochemical products.
 As the technology to produce entirely sustainable raw materials are still undergoing development, it will take time for these sustainably produced raw materials to transition to economical scale of production.
 Petrochemical products are still a key building block for many things that we use in our everyday lives, and therefore, the demand for chemical products will still remain.

 In the next few decades, the energy industry will continue to be the backbone of the challenges we are facing now.
 The industry is already innovating with the government’s support to explore different technologies to get Singapore to a carbon neutral position.